LADSoft/OrangeC/doc/Technical Documentation/Compiler Intermediate Language format.md

 goto @myfunc$qv
 ```
 when overriding base class virtual functions with derived class virtual functions, it is sometimes necessary
-to add a thunk to adjust for the new offset of the THIS pointer of the base class within the derived class.
+to add a thunk to adjust for the new offset of the `this` pointer of the base class within the derived class.

 ## 2.3.12 Import thunk
 ```